neicnordic/sensitive-data-archive/CONTRIBUTING.md

  6. Wrap the body at 72 characters.
  7. Use the body to explain what and why vs. how.

-For an in-depth explanation of the above points, please see [How to Write a Git Commit Message](http://chris.beams.io/posts/git-commit/).
+For an in-depth explanation of the above points, please see [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/).

 ### How we do code reviews

 A code review is initiated when someone has made a Pull Request in the appropriate repo on github.

-Work should not continue on the branch _unless_ it is a [Draft Pull Request](https://github.blog/2019-02-14-introducing-draft-pull-requests/).
+Work should not continue on the branch *unless* it is a [Draft Pull Request](https://github.blog/2019-02-14-introducing-draft-pull-requests/).
 Once the PR is marked ready the review can start.

-The initiator of the PR should recruit 2 reviewers that get assigned reviewer duty on the branch.
+The initiator of the PR should assign the [@sensitive-data-development-collaboration](https://github.com/orgs/neicnordic/teams/sensitive-data-development-collaboration) team for reviewer duty on the branch.

-Other people may also look at and review the code.
+Other people may also look at the PR and review the code.

-A reviewers job is to:
+A reviewer's job is to:

-  * Write polite and friendly comments - remember that it can be tough to have other people criticizing your work, a little kindness goes a long way.
-This does not mean we should not comment on things that need to be changed of course.
+- Write polite and friendly comments - remember that it can be tough to have other people criticizing your work, a little kindness goes a long way.
+This does not mean we should not comment on things that need to be changed of course, but instead focus on providing constructive criticism on how the work can be improved.
-  * Read the code and make sure it is understandable
+- Read the code and make sure it is understandable
-  * Make sure that commit messages and commits are structured so that it is possible to understand why certain changes were made.
+- Make sure that commit messages and commits are structured so that it is possible to understand why certain changes were made.
-  * Ensure that the test-suite covers the new behavior
+- Ensure that the test-suite covers the new behavior

-It is _not_ the reviewers job to checkout and run the code - that is what the test-suite is for.
+It is *not* the reviewer's job to checkout and run the code - that is what the test-suite is for.

-Once all the reviews are positive the Pull Request can be _merged_ into `master` and the feature branch deleted.
+Once at least 3 reviews from 3 different partners are positive, the Pull Request can be *merged* into `main` and the feature branch deleted.

+If it takes long for some partner to review code, it is common practice to try to contact them on slack to see what the problem is and if it can be resolved quickly or whether it's ok to merge.

 ----